dennismmartin/bingo/README.md

 # Bingo
-This is the a basic bingo game
+This is the a basic bingo game with AngularJS